Opinion guest column

 11

-Sean Robinson about 12 years ago
+Sean Robinson over 12 years ago

 "Briscoe effects a brilliant takedown of a straw man of his own creation."
 Perfectly said.
 Well done.
 I think that this same straw man is default opinion shared by many people who have not bothered to look at the issues in detail.
 I hope they find this guest column educational.